Cuba Suffers Fourth Nationwide Blackout In Five Months - UrduPoint

 Writing on the social network X, Prime Minister Manuel Marrero Cruz said the government was "working tirelessly" to restore power.

+Just before midnight, authorities said independent circuits were now supplying power to priority sectors such as hospitals in some provinces.

-In by now familiar scenes, the streets of Havana were plunged into darkness.
+In by now familiar scenes, the streets of Havana were plunged into darkness, forcing people to navigate by phone and flashlight.

+"My God, this is terrible, we're in for a dark weekend," said Karen Gutierrez, a 32-year-old ice cream seller in Havana.

 Only a few hotels and private businesses with generators still had lights on, as did essential services such as hospitals.